ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 decide to issue queries out-of-order.
 In addition, the Collector may need to vary the duration to adjust to changing report upload rates.

-### Fixed-size Queries {#fixed-size-query}

-The `fixed_size` query type is used to support applications in which the Collector needs the ability to strictly control the batch size.
-This is particularly important for controlling the amount of noise added to reports by Clients (or added to aggregate shares by Aggregators) in order to achieve differential privacy.
+### Leader-selected Batch Mode {#leader-selected-batch-mode}

-For this query type, the Aggregators group reports into arbitrary batches such that each batch has roughly the same number of reports.
-These batches are identified by opaque "batch IDs", allocated in an arbitrary fashion by the Leader.
+The leader-selected batch mode is used to support applications in which it is acceptable for reports to be batched in an arbitrary fashion by the Leader.
+Each batch of reports is identified by an opaque "batch ID".
+Both the reports included in each batch and the ID for each batch are allocated in an arbitrary fashion by the Leader.

 The Collector will not know the set of batch IDs available for collection.
-To get the aggregate of a batch, the Collector issues a query, which does not include any information specifying a particular batch (see {{query}}).
+To get the aggregate of a batch, the Collector issues a query, which does not include any information specifying a particular batch (see {{batch-mode}}).
 The Leader selects a recent batch to aggregate.
 The Leader MUST select a batch that has not yet been associated with a collection job.

-In addition to the minimum batch size common to all query types, the configuration may include a parameter `max_batch_size` that determines maximum number of reports per batch.

-If the configuration does not include `max_batch_size`, then the Aggregators can output any batch size that is larger than or equal to `min_batch_size`.
-This is useful for applications that are not concerned with sample size, i.e., the privacy guarantee is not affected by the sampling rate of the population, therefore a larger than expected batch size does not weaken the designed privacy guarantee.

-Implementation note: The goal for the Aggregators is to aggregate the same number of reports in each batch.
-The target batch size is deployment-specific, and may be equal to or greater than the minimum batch size.
-Deciding how soon batches should be output is also deployment-specific.
+The Aggregators can output batches of any size that is larger than or equal to `min_batch_size`.
+The target batch size, if any, is implementation-specific, and may be equal to or greater than the minimum batch size.
+Deciding how soon batches should be output is also implementation-specific.
 Exactly sizing batches may be challenging for Leader deployments in which multiple, independent nodes running the aggregate interaction (see {{aggregate-flow}}) need to be coordinated.
-The difference between the minimum batch size and maximum batch size is in part intended to allow room for error, and allow a range of target batch sizes.

 ## Task Configuration {#task-configuration}